pmitros/cpsd-lottery/docs/schools/fma.md

 ## Academics

 ### How do you differentiate instruction by student?
 How are advanced learners handled (a few grade levels ahead)?
 Help for kids that are struggling/need help?
 How about special needs students (e.g. autism, dyslexia, etc.)?
-How common is it for students outside of the mainstream (in either direction) to transfer out of the school? (seems hard for ppl to know…) How about different student interests?
+How common is it for students outside of the mainstream (in either direction) to transfer out of the school?
+How about different student interests?
 For example, if one student is very interested in biology, another in social justice, and a third in drawing…

-Much of this wasn't known to the parent I spoke to, but we did discuss outside interests a bit.
+Much of this wasn't known to the parents we spoke to (it's more a question for admins), but we did discuss outside interests a bit.
 There are student clubs which meet once a week.
 Basketball club.
 Drawing.
 Yoga.
 Kinetic sculptures.
 Teachers run those.

 The schools approach to differeniating is on a teacher-by-teacher basis.
 Some are excellent, some are less so.